pramod-006/Cold-Email-Generator-using-LLM-and-Langchain./README.md

 Edit
 GROQ_API_KEY=your_chatgroq_api_key_here

-4. Add Portfolio Data
+4. **Add Portfolio Data**
 Add your projects to app/resource/my_portfolio.csv with columns:

 Techstack: Keywords/skills (e.g., Python, NLP, LLM, etc.)

 Links: Corresponding portfolio/project links

-🏗️ How It Works
+## 🏗️ How It Works

-Input a job/career page URL.
+1. 🔗 **Input a job/career page URL**
+   The user provides a link to a job listing or career page.

+2. 🌐 **Web Scraping with LangChain**
-WebBaseLoader scrapes the HTML content.
+   `WebBaseLoader` scrapes and loads the HTML content from the page.

+3. 🧹 **Text Cleaning & Preprocessing**
+   The raw text is cleaned to remove HTML tags and unnecessary noise.

+4. 🧠 **Job Data Extraction via LLM**
-The cleaned text is sent to an LLM (LLaMA 3.3-70B via ChatGroq).
+   The cleaned text is passed to **LLaMA 3.3-70B via ChatGroq** using a LangChain prompt to extract structured job information (role, skills, experience).

-LangChain prompts extract job roles, experience, and skills in structured JSON.

-Skills are queried against ChromaDB to fetch relevant project links.

-A final cold email is generated using another LangChain prompt.
+5. 📚 **Skill Matching with ChromaDB**
+   The extracted skill keywords are searched semantically against a vector store of portfolio projects using **ChromaDB**.

+6. ✉️ **Cold Email Generation**
+   Another prompt combines the job details and matched projects to generate a personalized cold email.

+7. 🖥️ **Interactive Output**
-The email appears in the UI as a copy-ready markdown block.
+   The generated email is displayed in the **Streamlit UI** as a clean, copyable Markdown block.